 Other Chrysler Color Code Variations:

 Sometimes, a Chrysler color code format will look like "BS/GBS".
 However, only the BS is the color code.
 This can also be shown as QBS, PBS, TBS, etc. just to drive everyone crazy.
 The first letter is the mysterious "Year Code" which regardless of what the intent was, it just makes for confusing color codes.

 BS corresponds to Deep Water Blue Pearl Clearcoat.
 Again, the G in the GBS is not part of the color code.
 Lately, Chrysler has been wising up and just listing the color codes as BS.

 Two Tone Combination

-Mercury has many two tone combinations for some cars.
+Chrysler has many two tone combinations for some cars.
 Two tones are two different colors on your car.
-Mercury did not do a great job with two tone color coding and often the secondary color information is just missing so this makes it impossible to know without borrowing a color book from us what colors you actually have.
+Chrysler did not do a great job with two tone color coding and often the secondary color information is just missing so this makes it impossible to know without borrowing a color book from us what colors you actually have.

 Same Color Code, Different Name

-For example, WT/M6640 above we call Performance White Clearcoat It could also be called White Clearcoat, Speed White Clearcoat, etc. depending on what the marketing department decided to call it.
+For example, BS above we call Deep Water Blue Pearl Clearcoat.
+It could also be called Blue Clearcoat, Ocean Clearcoat, etc. depending on what the marketing department decided to call it.